Prince George Melts Hearts After Cheering Like A Hooligan At A Soccer Game

-Prince George may be little, but he certainly has big spirit.
+Prince George may be little, but he certainly has a big spirit.
 Over the weekend, he attended a soccer game with his parents, the Duke and Duchess of Cambridge, and the little prince held no bars in cheering when his favorite team, Aston Villa, was winning.

 Prince George is the first child of William and Kate.
-Though he obviously attracts a spotlight because of his birth, he often appears to be nervous and shy in public events.
-This is in contrast to his sister, Princess Charlotte, who has delighted fans with her sassy confidence, like seen when she began school earlier this fall.
+Though he obviously attracts a spotlight because of his title, he often appears to be nervous and shy in public events.
+This is in contrast to his sister, Princess Charlotte, who has delighted fans with her sassy confidence as seen when she began school earlier this fall.

-Because Prince George seems to have his guard up so often, fans were over the moon when they saw the little prince relax and respond with absolute glee during the sporting event.
+Because Prince George seems to have his guard up so often, fans were over the moon when they saw the little prince relax and respond with absolute glee during a sporting event.

 In addition to his mom and dad, his sister was also in attendance.
-However, it appears that all George’s focus was on the players.
+However, it appears that all of George’s focus was on the players.

 Aston Villa had a roaring victory, defeating their opponents Norwich City five to one.
 Prince George certainly had much to celebrate.